-Masking is not currently required by CDPH face mask guidance.
-Students may wear a mask to protect themselves and others from COVID-19, however, CBHS has be consistent in following the guidelines set forth by the Sacramento Public Health Department and these rules are subject to change according to public health orders.
+Masking is not currently required by California Department of Public Health face mask guidance.
+Students may wear a mask to protect themselves and others from COVID-19.
+CBHS has been consistent in following the guidelines set forth by the Sacramento Public Health Department and these rules are subject to change according to public health orders.